glacials/twos.dev/src/From Google to Apple.md

 I bought an iPhone.
 I try to be an informed person, and that means knowing what I’m missing out on, to understand why (or whether) I prefer the thing I chose.

-For all the hate the walled garden gets, I understand that I can't appreciate the garden while perched on top of the wall.
-In Apple land, one device on its own doesn’t make a convincing argument.
+For all the hate the walled garden gets, I understand I can't appreciate it perched on the wall.
+In Apple land, one device on its own doesn’t make a convincing argument—the ecosystem cohesion does.

-Knowing the garden may or may not let me out, I made the decision to risk being trapped but knowing both sides, rather than letting fear of entrapment trap me in Google land.
+Knowing the garden may or may not let me out, I risk being trapped but knowing both sides, over letting fear of entrapment trap me into knowing only one.
 This is my story of hopping the fence.

 ## The Plan

-Starting with iPad, I’ll tiptoe into the ecosystem, checking my satisfaction as I go.
+My last Apple device, other than MacBooks used for development, was an iPhone 3G in 2010.
+Starting with iPad, I’ve tiptoed my way into the ecosystem, checking my satisfaction as I go.
 Each component I add theoretically adds value to each existing component.
 For example, having an iPad and a Mac enables using the iPad as an external display for the Mac.
 I will document here these benefits and my thoughts about each product I add.

 ## Execution